PabloDeWulf/pablodewulf.github.io/_projects/1_project.md

 </div>

 This project has undoubtedly been one of the most enjoyable experiences I have undertaken thus far.
 Through this experience, I gained valuable insights into efficient work practices and developed my collaborative abilities by working closely with fellow students.
-Additionally, I had the opportunity to enhance my proficiency in utilizing [Arduino](https://www.arduino.cc/), a valuable skillset for future use.
+Additionally, I had the opportunity to enhance my proficiency in utilising [Arduino](https://www.arduino.cc/), a valuable skillset for future use.